Expander/material-heptools-2024-warsaw/01_requirements.md

 ### FlexibleSUSY 2.8.0

-We will use FlexibleSUSY [https://flexiblesusy.hepforge.org/].
+We will also use FlexibleSUSY [https://flexiblesusy.hepforge.org/].
 Please download and extract it before the workshop starts:
 ~~~.sh
 mkdir -p ~/hep-software && cd ~/hep-software